 The psychological burden of gynecomastia is not just caused by the outside world but also within the very home where the boys or men live.

 One of the most damaging situations of having enlarged breasts is to be teased by parents and siblings inside the house.

-There is no doubt that the psychological effects of gynecomastia is long lasting and will change a boy (who will become a man eventually) into a very different person.
-He may even retain his self esteem issues even if he already outgrew the condition.
+There is no doubt that the psychological effects of gynecomastia are long-lasting and will change a boy (who will become a man eventually) into a very different person.
+He may even retain his self-esteem issues even if he already outgrew the condition.

 This proves that the mental and emotional scarring is often more severe than the actual, physical condition that brought it in the first place.

-The question remains – how to improve self confidence of boys or men with the condition?
+The question remains – how to improve the self-confidence of boys or men with the condition?

 Perhaps the first thing that must be cleared out is who and where should the initial effort come from to help a boy struggling with gynecomastia?